sosm/osmhistorydb-ch/README.md

 ## Authors and Contact

-There are many authors involved in this project and is maintained by many.
+There are many authors involved in this project and it's maintained by many.
 Contact: @sfkeller.